 Campus housing will be available at IUP.
 Attendees who are awarded scholarships will be lodged in double-occupancy, that is, in an apartment with a bedroom having twin beds.

-All apartments have a living room, one bedroom and a bathroom and are air-conditioned.
+All apartments have a living room, one bedroom, a bathroom and are air-conditioned.
 They have a refrigerator and stove and the usual furniture.
-Attendees who plan to use the kitchen facilities will need to bring utensils, plates, etc. The beds will have linen but it is recommended that attendees should bring a towel and a pillow and an alarm clock.
+Attendees who plan to use the kitchen facilities will need to bring utensils, plates, etc. The beds will have linen (sheets, pillow cases, pillows and towels) but it is recommended that attendees should bring an extra towel, blanket and an alarm clock.
 Attendees who are awarded scholarships will not be charged for housing.
 For others, the cost will be a total of $450 including a cafeteria breakfast and lunch.
-On arrival (Sunday afternoon, June 21st) attendees can park next to the Towers.
+On arrival (Sunday afternoon, June 20th) attendees can park next to the Towers.
 Temporary permits for parking elsewhere will be issued later.
 A supermarket and the restaurants of downtown Indiana are within walking distance.

 Indiana, PA is located in South Western Pennsylvania about 80 miles east of Pittsburgh.
 The nearest major airport is Pittsburgh International.
 Organizers for the Course plan to run a van service from the airport to IUP on Sunday, June 21st 2009 and on Wednesday, July 1st upon completion of the course.
 The ride to the airport takes roughly two hours.